Skip to content

 Registered Nurse – RNs are licensed and maintain clinical records for patients/clients receiving nursing care.
 They develop medical treatment plans and can maintain or supervise their maintenance.
 RNs supervise LPNs and CNAs/HHAs and manage patient/client medications.
 RNs are available on an hourly basis, per shift, per visit, or on a live-in basis.

-• Patient/Private Pay – Home care services can be personally paid.
-The scope of services and the charges are negotiated between the patient/client, his/her family, and the agency.
-For those whose resources do not cover home care, some agencies offer a sliding-scale fee schedule so that a family only pays what it can afford.
+• Patient/Private Pay: Home care services can be personally funded.
+The scope of services and fees are negotiated between the patient/client, their family, and the agency.
+For those whose resources are limited, some agencies offer a sliding-scale fee schedule to ensure affordability based on the family's financial situation.

-• Private Health Insurance – Coverage varies, but private insurance coverage is generally limited to physician-directed medical services and equipment.
-The patient/client and family should check with their insurance agent to determine coverage specifics.
+• Private Health Insurance: Coverage varies widely, but private insurance typically covers physician-directed medical services and equipment.
+Patients and families should consult their insurance provider to understand the specifics of their coverage.

-• Medicare – The patient must be under a physician's plan of care, homebound, and in need of part-time or intermittent skilled nursing care or occupational/physical/speech therapy.
-Eligible patients/clients may receive a range of services which include skilled nursing, personal care services, occupational/physical/speech therapy, medical social work, and medical supplies/equipment.
-Click here to learn more about the Medicare home health benefit.
+• Medicare: To qualify, the patient must be under a physician's plan of care, be homebound, and need part-time or intermittent skilled nursing care or therapy (occupational, physical, or speech).
+Eligible patients can receive services such as skilled nursing, personal care, therapy, medical social work, and medical supplies/equipment.
+[Learn more about the Medicare home health benefit.](https://www.medicare.gov/what-medicare-covers/home-health-care)

-• Medicaid – Jointly administered by the federal and state governments, this medical assistance program provides services similar to Medicare for low-income individuals.
-No prior hospitalization or "skilled" level of service is required to qualify.
-Unlike the Medicare program, Medicaid does not require homebound status to be eligible for services.
+• Medicaid: Administered jointly by federal and state governments, Medicaid provides services similar to Medicare for low-income individuals.
+No prior hospitalization or "skilled" level of service is required, and homebound status is not a prerequisite for eligibility.

-• Social Services Block Grants – Federal Title XX funds are available for in-home personal care.
+• Social Services Block Grants: Federal Title XX funds are available to support in-home personal care services.

-• Older Americans Act – Title III of the Older Americans Act provides in-home services including home-delivered meals and personal care.
+• Older Americans Act: Title III of the Older Americans Act offers in-home services, including home-delivered meals and personal care.

-• Health Maintenance Organizations (HMOs) – HMOs and Comprehensive Medical Plans (CMP) with Medicare contracts must provide the full range of Medicare-covered services that are available in a geographic area, including home care services.
+• Health Maintenance Organizations (HMOs): HMOs and Comprehensive Medical Plans (CMP) with Medicare contracts must provide the full range of Medicare-covered services, including home care, available in their geographic area.

-• Civilian Health and Medical Program of the Uniformed Services (CHAMPUS) – On a cost-shared basis, this program covers skilled nursing care and other professional medical home care for dependents of active military personnel, retirees, and their dependents and survivors.
+• Civilian Health and Medical Program of the Uniformed Services (CHAMPUS): On a cost-shared basis, CHAMPUS covers skilled nursing care and other professional medical home care services for dependents of active military personnel, retirees, and their dependents and survivors.

 By the Numbers